azer/notebook/ideas/web-browser.md

 #### A. Search

-Extracting its embedded search functionality to its own, dedicated and more sophisticated external platform that will tackle more search problems, with the objective of becoming a new search engine that beats Google in quantity, not in quality by becoming:
+Extracting its embedded search functionality to its own, dedicated and more sophisticated external platform that will tackle more search problems, with the objective of becoming a new search engine that beats Google in quality, not in quantity:

 * A trust index for URLs
 * A name (speed dial / keyword) index for URLs